-We analyzed the eight largest TAs among our set of drugs, and after removing outliers, we saw that some TAs show a correlation with formulary positioning in commercial plans, while others do not.
+We analysed the eight largest TAs among our set of drugs, and after removing outliers, we saw that some TAs show a correlation with formulary positioning in commercial plans, while others do not.
 The TAs that show a correlation are metabolic (figure 1), cardiovascular, gastrointestinal, and central nervous system drugs.
 Meanwhile, drugs in oncology (figure 2), infectious disease, respiratory, and immunology TAs do not show a correlation.
 (See Appendix II for the figures for the other TAs).

-The level of unmet need, the cost to treat a patient population, the differentiation among drugs classes, the nature of the therapeutic, and the level of personalization are some factors that could be driving differences in how formulary positioning is determined.
+The level of unmet need, the cost to treat a patient population, the differentiation among drugs classes, the nature of the therapeutic, and the level of personalisation are some factors that could be driving differences in how formulary positioning is determined.
 Comparisons between metabolic and oncology offer some insights into why competition might drive formulary positioning in one TA as opposed to another (figure 3).

-Regardless of competitive intensity, drugs that treat diseases with high unmet medical need—conditions where treatment or diagnosis is not adequately addressed by existing treatments, such as cancer—are likely to have preferable formulary positioning that gives patients better market access.
+Regardless of competitive intensity, drugs that treat diseases with high unmet medical need - conditions where treatment or diagnosis is not adequately addressed by existing treatments, such as cancer - are likely to have preferable formulary positioning that gives patients better market access.
 Existing treatment options for diabetes can significantly delay the progression of the disease, whereas patients suffering from some cancer types are still facing high mortality rates.
 In oncology, despite increasing levels of competition across drug classes, most drugs fall in Tier 2 or 3 (figure 2).
 However, in metabolic we see a wider range of formulary positioning for drugs as the level of competition increases, including a greater proportion of drugs that are not covered (figure 1).

 The pharmaceutical cost to treat a patient population is another factor that could influence the use of tiering to control market access.
 At the population level, the cost to treat diabetes, for example, is much higher than the cost to treat many cancer subtypes.
 This is driven by the much higher incidence of diabetes as compared to cancer types.
-In 2014, total prescription drug spending on cancer was US$10.9 billion, while for diabetes it was US$47.3 billion.1 Payers are more likely to use formulary tiering to control and manage market access for drugs that treat diseases that impact a significant portion of the population and have a bigger impact on their budgets.
+In 2014, total prescription drug spending on cancer was US$10.9 billion, while for diabetes it was US$47.3 billion.
+1 Payers are more likely to use formulary tiering to control and manage market access for drugs that treat diseases that impact a significant portion of the population and have a bigger impact on their budgets.
 However, payers may use other tools to control and manage market access for drugs that are more expensive at the individual patient level, such as those that treat cancer (see the discussion on the nature of the therapeutic below).

 The number of treatment options and the differentiation in clinical outcomes among them can also influence how much competition drives formulary positioning.
 For example, there are more drug classes available to treat metabolic diseases such as diabetes and hypercholesterolemia than for certain cancer types.
 Among those drug classes, there is greater variability in patient response in cancer than in metabolic.
-For example, some cancer therapies are only effective on certain tumor types, whereas response rates for some diabetes drugs may be more consistent.
+For example, some cancer therapies are only effective on certain tumour types, whereas response rates for some diabetes drugs may be more consistent.
 In this context, payers may want to offer providers greater flexibility when determining what treatment option to choose for cancer patients.

 In addition, clinical differentiation among branded metabolic drug classes and those that have already gone generic may not be that significant.
 The availability of cost-effective generics gives payers further leverage to use tools such as formulary positioning to control and manage market access and associated costs.

-Personalized, targeted therapies can help payers ensure appropriate use and increase the likelihood of market access.
-Companion diagnostics can help distinguish between patients who may benefit and those who might not or help identify who might be at higher risk for side effects.2 In our analysis, a cancer drug with a companion diagnostic used to treat lung cancer has a formulary score of 25.85, lower than the average score, 41.57, of two hypercholesterolemia drugs.
+Personalised, targeted therapies can help payers ensure appropriate use and increase the likelihood of market access.
+Companion diagnostics can help distinguish between patients who may benefit and those who might not or help identify who might be at higher risk for side effects.
+2 In our analysis, a cancer drug with a companion diagnostic used to treat lung cancer has a formulary score of 25.85, lower than the average score, 41.57, of two hypercholesterolemia drugs.
 The higher formulary score of the cholesterol drugs could be associated with the higher price relative to existing treatments, and lack of a way to ensure appropriate use.
 Without a companion diagnostic, payers might struggle to ensure that patients who would benefit from the drug are the ones receiving it.
 As a result, these drugs have experienced low acceptance even after proving their clinical superiority to the current standard of care.

-Drugs in a class competing directly with each other typically have the same competitive intensity score but may end up with varying formulary positioning for different reasons, including clinical differentiation, nonclinical differentiation, and use of more strategic pricing and contracting levers, such as value-based contracts.
+Drugs in a class competing directly with each other typically have the same competitive intensity score but may end up with varying formulary positioning for different reasons, including clinical differentiation, non-clinical differentiation, and use of more strategic pricing and contracting levers, such as value-based contracts.

 Plans may be more willing to pay for drugs that provide more benefit to the patient.
 For example, a drug that is taken once weekly that has the same outcome as one that is taken once daily might offer greater patient convenience.
 Patient adherence is likely to increase, as is patient satisfaction with the product.
-In addition, patient services that help patients manage their medication and their disease could help drive better adherence and patient outcomes.
+In addition, patient services that help patients manage their medication and their illness could help drive better adherence and patient outcomes.
 These factors can be strong differentiators, especially as health care becomes more responsive to consumer demands.